SchaeferJ/MoneroToNeo4j/readme.md

 ## Overview

-This repository contains source code underlying our [empirical analysis of traceability in the Monero blockchain](https://arxiv.org/pdf/1704.04299.pdf).

-Reproducing the deducibility analysis involves the following steps:

-1. Export blockchain data from a fully synchronized Monero node
-2. Import the data into a Neo4j database using the Neo4j batch importer
-3. Create database indices and run the Sudoku algorithm
-4. Querying the database

-This repository does not contain the simulation of the different mixin-sampling procedures.
-It can be found at [kvnl33/monero-simulations](https://github.com/kvnl33/monero-simulations) instead.
+This repository aims to provide a covenient way of importing the Monero Blockchain into a Neo4j Graph Database for Blockchain Analysis.
+It is a fork of [Malte Möser's code](https://github.com/maltemoeser/moneropaper) that has been slightly updated to support the RingCT transactions currently used by Monero.

+**IMPORTANT:** This Readme file has not yet been fully updated to reflect the changes in the code.
 ## 1. Monero Blockchain Data Export

 - Install the [Monero software](https://github.com/monero-project/monero/releases), start the daemon and wait for the node to synchronize